-Your results put you in the low self-motivation range, for now.
-You have a hard time getting interested in the topics taught at school.
-This can make learning difficult.
-Don't give up, though!
-Self-motivation can be improved with practice.
+Your results put you in the moderate self-motivation range, for now.
+You have an average amount of interest in the topics taught at school.
+This means that sometimes learning is easy and fun and sometimes it isn't.
+However, it is possible to make more of it easy and fun - your self-motivation can be improved!
 Follow the recommendations below as a start.